As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Refrigerators vibrate, and vibration can disrupt the maturation process.

 - Most refrigerators have vertical storage for tall items.
-Wine coolers are designed to store wine on its side for even distribution of sediment and keeping the cork from drying out.
+Wine coolers are designed to store wine on its side for even distribution of sediment and to keep the cork from drying out.